Foreign National Terminology

 IRS Form 8233, Exemption from Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a Nonresident Alien Individual must be filled out by any nonresident wishing to claim tax treaty benefits (if eligible) for honorarium or independent service payment.
 The individuals must have a valid ITIN.

-IRS Form W-8BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding, must be filled out by students receiving taxable scholarships in order to claim tax treaty benefits.
+IRS Form W-8BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding, should be completed by foreign vendors to verify foreign status.
+This form is also completed by students receiving taxable scholarships in order to claim tax treaty benefits.

 The United States has income tax treaties with a number of foreign countries under which residents of those countries are taxed at a reduced rate or are exempt from U.S. income taxes on certain income received from within the United States.

 CAAs are approved designated agencies available to certify identification documents.
 The CAA certification is restricted to originals or copies certified by the issuing agency for passports or birth certificates.
 All other identity documents must be submitted as original or a copy certified by the issuing agency with the Form W-7.
 CAAs are required to personally review and certify identification documents.